Film and TV

 © 2017 ALCON ENTERTAINMENT, LLC

-One of the most highly anticipated releases of 2017, neo-noir science fiction thriller Blade Runner 2049 garnered a multitude of plaudits for it’s eerie, atmospheric aesthetic.
+One of the most highly anticipated releases of 2017, neo-noir science fiction thriller Blade Runner 2049 garnered multiple plaudits for its eerie, atmospheric aesthetic.

-Bafta and Oscar-awarding winning VFX studio Framestore were key players in bringing the film’s environments and assets to life.
+BAFTA and Oscar-winning VFX studio Framestore were key players in bringing the film’s environments and assets to life.

-We caught up with Adam Goldstein, Lead Texture Artist and Michael Borhi, Head of Texturing with Framestore Montreal, to find out more about how the team pulled it off.
+We caught up with Lead Texture Artist Adam Goldstein and Head of Texturing Michael Borhi from Framestore Montreal, to find out how the team pulled it off.

 The trend for complexity

-Creating the vast, complex citiscapes of Blade Runner 2049 was a huge undertaking.
+Creating the vast, complex cityscapes of Blade Runner 2049 was a huge undertaking.
 For Borhi, the task ahead came as little surprise.

 Editing of the sea in Blade Runner 2049

-Assets development now requires a degree of pragmatism, with the team having to react quickly to shifting requirements: “The evolution of some asset work is less linear, with the potential for several shifts and changes in direction along the way,” he says.
+Asset development now requires a degree of pragmatism, with the team having to react quickly to shifting requirements.
+“The evolution of some asset work is less linear, with the potential for several shifts and changes in direction along the way,” he says.

 “Shot context and cameras change constantly.
 What was once a minor asset in the background is suddenly close up, in full view.